imixs/imixs-workflow/src/site/markdown/quickstart.md

 # Quickstart

-The following section gives you a brief overview how **Imixs-Workflow** works.

-## Modelling with BPMN 2.0

-To start with Imixs-Workflow you first create a workflow-model.
+To start with **Imixs-Workflow** you first create a workflow-model.
 The model describes your business logic.
 You can change the logic later without changing one line of code.
 Imixs-Workflow is based on the [BPMN 2.0 modeling standard](http://www.bpmn.org/).
 BPMN is useful for visualizing both - the business process and the responsibilities.

 You create your workflow model with the Eclipse based modeling tool [Imixs-BPMN](./modelling/).
 Let's take look at a simple example: